 This episode contains examples of:

 - Artistic License: Taking Chilean demographics and racial inequalities into consideration it would be more likely for a man of Max's ethnicity to be the rich one and for Gus to be the poor one.
-Then again, considering Vince Gilligan deliberately left Gus's backgrounds ambiguous, it could be possible that Gus managed to rise higher than others of his race thanks to his implied position in Pinochet's dictatorial regime.
+Then again, considering Vince Gilligan deliberately left Gus' backgrounds ambiguous, it could be possible that Gus managed to rise higher than others of his race thanks to his implied position in Pinochet's dictatorial regime.
+Gus grew up poor according to the story he told Hector shortly after his stroke, so it's confirmed that Gus somehow managed to rise out of that poverty.

-- Boom, Headshot!: Max's execution; the first sign of it is when we suddenly hear a shot and then see Gus's face being splattered with Max's blood.
+- Boom, Headshot!: Max's execution; the first sign of it is when we suddenly hear a shot and then see Gus' face being splattered with Max's blood.

 - Cassandra Truth: Hank is right about Gus Fring but nothing is done about it.